 Of important note, Lexington is also a town of artists.
 Lexington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lexington’s character.

-A relatively large number of people in Lexington telecommute to their jobs.
-Overall, about 8.72% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.72% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Lexington is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Because of many things, Lexington is a great place for families with children to consider.
 First of all, many other families with children live here, making Lexington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lexington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lexington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.